Auggie

 Male Auggie Dogs will shed their coat twice a year in what’s known as “shedding season.”
 Females only shed once a year during this time.

-Feed/Nutrition
+Auggie Feed/Nutrition

-Feed/Nutrition
+Auggie Feed/Nutrition

 Providing your Auggie dog with a balanced and nutritious diet is crucial for ensuring their well-being.
-As a medium-sized breed with high energy levels, Auggies require a diet that caters to their specific needs.
+As a medium-sized mixed breed with high energy levels, Auggies require a diet that caters to their specific needs.

 Opt for high-quality dog food that is specially formulated for small to medium-sized breeds.
 Look for options that contain a healthy balance of protein, carbohydrates, fats, vitamins, and minerals to support their active lifestyle.
+You can give shrimp to your dog as a low-calorie protein treat, but make sure to serve it in moderation and without seasoning.

 Consider factors such as your Auggie’s age, weight, and activity level when determining their daily food intake.
 Puppies, for example, may require more frequent meals to support their growth and development.
 Whereas, adult Auggies may benefit from a feeding schedule that aligns with their activity levels.